 The 2.4 percent yield on 10-year Treasury notes auctioned Wednesday, May 10, means rates on federal direct loans to undergraduates disbursed on or after July 1, 2017 and before July 1, 2018 will be 4.45 percent, up from the current 3.76 percent.
 Rates on federal direct loans to graduate students will increase from 5.31 percent to 6.0 percent on July 1, and rates on PLUS loans will rise from 6.31 percent to 7.00 percent.

 Since rates on federal student loans are fixed, existing borrowers will continue to pay the same rate, unless they qualify to refinance their loans at a lower rate with a private lender.

 It costs about $36,227 to repay $30,100 in direct unsubsidized federal student loans at 3.76 percent interest under the standard 10-year repayment plan.
 If a borrower were to take out the same amount of government loans at the new interest rate of 4.45 percent, they’d be looking at about $1,000 in additional repayment costs — about $37,260.

 The Department of Education recalibrates rates on federal student loans once a year, adding 2.05 percentage points to the rate for 10-year Treasury notes auctioned in May to establish rates for new loans to undergraduates.
-The add-on for federal direct loans for graduate school students is 3.6 percent, while rates for PLUS loans equal yields on 10-year Treasury note plus an add-on of 4.60 percentage points.
+The add-on for federal direct loans for graduate school students is 3.6 percent, while rates for parent PLUS loans equal yields on 10-year Treasury note plus an add-on of 4.60 percentage points.

 Interest rates for new federal student loans made from July 1, 2017 to June 30, 2018